How to use KMap?

 The available map overlays are grant amounts, H-indices, patents, news, books, and research opportunities.Overlays are displayed as circles and citations as a heatmap.

-If you're a department/institute/unit head and have some additional data that could be visualized on the map, contact us.
+If you are a department/institute/unit head and have some additional data that could be visualized on the map, contact us.